genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/single-sign-on.md

 ### Configuration details

 The following data points need to be shared with Genesis to complete the solution.
-These data points are stored in the database of Your Genesis application.
+These data points are stored in the database of your Genesis application.

 - The public key of the JWT RSA key pair, (the private key is used to sign the JWT at the internal authentication service)